skunklabz/tk4-hercules/docs/ARM64_SUPPORT.md

 The TK4- distribution only includes 32-bit ARM binaries (ARMv7), which cannot run natively on ARM64 systems without additional compatibility layers.
 The current solution uses x86_64 binaries with emulation to provide compatibility.

+**Note**: The TK4- distribution includes `hercules/linux/arm/bin/hercules` (ARMv7) but this cannot run natively on ARM64 systems.
+Therefore, we use x86_64 binaries with emulation for ARM64 support.

 ### Recommended Setup

 For ARM64 systems, we recommend using the native ARM64 image: